How to Increase Your Mortgage Pre-Approval Amount

 Here are a few ways to increase your mortgage pre-approval amount and make your offer more appealing to sellers:

-Borrowers with higher credit scores get lower interest rates because they’ve demonstrated their ability to pay their debts on time, so lenders don’t have to worry about as much risk as borrowers with low credit scores.
+Borrowers with higher credit scores get lower interest rates because they’ve demonstrated their ability to pay their debts on time and responsibly manage their finances.

 Since the interest rate can affect your pre-approval amount, your main goal should be to increase your credit score to get the best rate possible.
 The lower your interest rate, the more you qualify for, so paying your bills on time, not utilizing too much of your available credit (below 30%), and not applying for new credit too frequently can increase your pre-approval amount.